 - Choose a college major that you enjoy and that provides a good “back-up plan” and career path in case you change your mind about medicine.
 Common majors include biology, microbiology, chemistry, biochemistry, exercise science, psychology, nutrition, etc.

 - Carefully check admission requirements at DO schools of most interest.
-Consider purchasing the Osteopathic Medical College Information Book and reviewing the Osteopathic Medical School Directory.
+Consider reviewing the Osteopathic Medical School Directory.
 In general, DO schools require at a minimum:

 - A year of general chemistry (Chem 111 and 112) with labs

 - A year of general physics (Phys 111 and 112 or Phys 211 and 212) with labs

 - A year of organic chemistry (Chem 277 and 372) with labs

 - A year of biology (Bio 115 and 116) with labs

 - Additional courses that may be required or highly recommended include biochemistry, microbiology, genetics, anatomy, physiology, statistics, English, calculus etc. Review courses listed on the Pre-medicine web page that are needed preparation for the MCAT 2015 including Biochem 300 or 380 , Psych 101 and Soc 101.